poseidon/matchbox/Documentation/network-booting.md

 These guides walk through booting and configuring CoreOS on real or virtual hardware on your network.
 This introductory document reviews network booting protocols and the requirments of your network environment.

-Once you've reviewed the protocols, proceed to the [boot config service](bootcfg.md) which explains a way to serve configs to machines.
-Finally, you'll be ready to use the [libvirt guide](virtual-hardware.md) or [baremetal guide](physical-hardware.md) to walk through setting up a virtual or physical network of machines.
+Once you've reviewed the protocols, you'll be ready to [get started](getting-started-rkt.md) serving configs to machines during boot with [bootcfg](bootcfg.md).

 ## PXE